avpa11/userland-rootkit/README.md

 - **Linux**: Reads from `/dev/input/event*` devices.
 Default: `/dev/input/event0`.
 Use `auto` for automatic selection.
 - **macOS**: Uses CGEventTap (requires Accessibility permission).
 Defaults to `event-tap`.
 - Keylog file: `/tmp/victim_keylog.log` on the victim.
+Keylogger responses include the device path used.

 ### /etc/shadow Handling

-When the commander requests a file watch on `/etc/shadow`, the victim automatically redirects to a directory watch on `/etc/` instead.
-File watch events (create, modify, delete) will fire for any change within `/etc/`.
+When the commander requests a file watch on `/etc/shadow`, the victim captures a snapshot of the file contents on the first watch.
+Subsequent changes trigger alerts that compare the shadow file's user list against the snapshot, reporting specific user additions/removals.

 ## Platform Support